 Although it is available year-round in most markets, prime season for zucchini is from May to August.
-This is why it is often called summer squash.
+Since it grows profusely during this season, it's also known as summer squash.
+Learn more about this tasty vegetable.

 How to Choose Zucchini

 Zucchini should be handled with care because it is easily damaged.
-When you are buying zucchini at the grocery store or farmers market in season, look for a moist stem end and a slightly prickly yet shiny skin as indicators of freshness.
+When you are buying zucchini at the grocery store or in season at the farmers market, look for a moist stem end and a slightly prickly yet shiny skin as indicators of freshness.
 Ideally, green zucchini should be no more than six inches long and one to two inches in diameter with firm skin free of cuts or bruises and at least one inch of stem still attached.

 Baby fingerling zucchini is a popular new item in the markets as well as with home gardeners who have the luxury of picking them at any time.
-Fingerlings can be steamed, sauteed, or pickled whole.
+Fingerlings are much smaller than standard zucchinis and can be steamed, sauteed, or pickled whole.

-Zucchini blossoms, also a favorite with home gardeners, can be stuffed or not, then dipped in egg, spices, and flour, and fried to a golden brown.
+Zucchini blossoms, also a favorite with home gardeners, can be stuffed with cheese (or not), then dipped in egg, spices, and flour, and fried to a golden brown.
 Picking the flowers actually encourages more fruit.
-Some markets are now carrying squash blossoms, often with a tiny zucchini attached.
+Some markets carry squash blossoms, often with a tiny zucchini attached.
 Look for bright, perky flowers with no wilting.
 Flowers should be sprinkled with water, wrapped gently in paper towels, and refrigerated.
-You should use them as quickly as possible.
+You should use them as quickly as possible and handle them extremely gently as you bring them home.

 How to Store Zucchini